 1. Ask The Age Old Question: How Is It Made?

 The genetic composition of CBD oil will depend on how it is extracted.
 In order to extract the non-psychotropic cannabinoid effectively, pressure must first be applied to the plant.
 When this happens, the trichomes are forced to open and the excreted oils are captured.
 It’s important to remember that the way in which a CBD seller applies pressure to hemp or cannabis will affect the quality.

-Instead of buying CBD oil from companies that extract the cannabinoid with heat methods using butane oil or ethanol – which may result in the chemicals interacting with and tainting the genetic profile of compounds – search for a supplier that focuses on clean and green methods, like hōlus™ pure premium CBD.
+Instead of buying CBD oil from companies, that extract the cannabinoid with heat methods using butane oil or ethanol – which not only results in the chemicals interacting with and tainting the genetic profile of compounds, but also destroying important terpenes in the process – search for a supplier that focuses on clean and green methods, like hōlus.

 Our team specializes in producing CBD products utilizing supercritical CO2 extraction.
 As an all-natural solvent that does not require the use of foreign substances, CO2 is an environmentally conscious choice.
+With a low carbon footprint and zero risk of cross contamination, CO2 is an evironmentally and quality choice extraction system.
 Moreover, this method will ensure that all the plant’s powerful therapeutic powerhouses (cannabinoids and terpenes) remain intact.